Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning

 \section{Distribution Estimation}

-The output of a typical NLI classifier is a vector $\mathbf{z} \in \mathbf{R}^3$ whose elements $z_i$ represent the unnormalized scores (or logits) for each of the three NLI labels~\cite{parikh2016decomposable, nie2017shortcut}.
-In modern NLI modeling, the classifier is usually a deep neural network and the final output is:

-where $\hat{\mathbf{y}}$ is the normalized label distribution whose element $\hat{y}_i = {e^{z_i}} / {\sum{e^{z_i}}}$, and $\hat{c}$ is the predicted label.
+The output of a typical NLI classifier is a vector $\mathbf{z} \in \mathbf{R}^3$ whose elements $z_i$ represent the unnormalized scores (or logits) for each of the three labels~\cite{parikh2016decomposable, nie2017shortcut}.
+In modern NLI models, the classifier is usually a deep neural network and the final output is: where $\hat{\mathbf{y}}$ is the normalized label distribution whose element $\hat{y}_i = {e^{z_i}} / {\sum{e^{z_i}}}$, and $\hat{c}$ is the predicted label.
 Prior works~\cite{pavlick2019inherent, nie2020can} revealed that the distribution $\hat{\mathbf{y}}$ produced by the softmax layer gives a poor estimation on the real human label distribution.

-In this work, we experiment on using distribution estimation methods for predicting human opinion distribution on NLI and we show that they can achieve better performance than the softmax output.
-The methods have been used in uncertainty estimation and confidence calibration with some empirical success.
-Although the problem of uncertainty estimation is a different task from opinion distribution estimation, the essence of the two are the same -- the estimation of a distribution.\footnote{Conceptually, capturing the distribution label in NLU tasks is similar to modeling the aleatoric uncertainty~\cite{kendall2017uncertainties}.
-And the uncertainty estimation of the opinion distribution can be itself a new task but that's out of the scope of this paper.} We consider three types of methods (two Bayesian inference methods and one Re-Calibration method) as will be explained below.
+In this work, we experiment on using distribution estimation methods for predicting human opinion distribution on NLI, and we show that they can achieve better performance than the softmax output.
+These methods have been used in uncertainty estimation and confidence calibration with some empirical success.
+Although the problem of uncertainty estimation is different from opinion distribution estimation, the essence of the two are the same -- the estimation of a distribution.\footnote{Conceptually, capturing the distribution label in NLU tasks is similar to modeling the aleatoric uncertainty~\cite{kendall2017uncertainties}.
+And the uncertainty estimation of the opinion distribution can be itself a new task out of this paper's scope.}